connectome-neuprint/neuPrint/README.md

       Integer indicating the number of (presynaptic densities + postsynaptic densities) a neuron should have to be given an auto-name (default is 10).
 Must have --addAutoName enabled.
-    --createLog
-      Indicates that log file should be created (omit to skip)
-      Default: false
   * --dataModelVersion
       Data model version (required)
       Default: 0.0